 Is a 15 or 30 Year Mortgage Better?

-In this post: We will consider the 15 year mortgage vs the 30 year mortgage, look at a recent selection from my Investopedia Advisor Insights, and I will give my Weekly Market Recap.
+In this post: We will consider the 15-year mortgage vs the 30-year mortgage and take a look at a recent selection from my Investopedia Advisor Insights.

 This is the Millennial Wealth Blog.